Health scare leads to a walk and a fight against cancer

 “I had a dream and a lady said ‘Salima you are meant to do more,’ and then I woke up and that’s what I remembered very vividly,” she recalled from her home in Toronto.
 Ms. Virani recovered and took the message to heart, becoming an active volunteer with a number of organizations.

 She has also joined a group of women at her workplace, gold producer Agnico Eagle Mines Ltd., who will be participating in the Rexall OneWalk to Conquer Cancer on Sept.
-9 to raise money for Toronto’s Princess Margaret Hospital.
+9 to raise money for Toronto’s Princess Margaret Cancer Centre.
 They’re part of a team called Women In Mining which has been entering the Toronto event for the past 10 years and has raised nearly $900,000 in total.
 The team is hoping to top the $1-million mark at this year’s 40-kilometre walk and Ms. Virani’s goal is to raise $5,000.

 “I just feel like I’m here for a reason,” she said.
 “I want to do as much as I can.”